 We would encourage you (if you aren’t already) to become an active member in your industries blogging sphere, as this way you’ll always stay up to date with the latest competitor blogging trends and writing styles.

 How to write a blog post – Start Creating Your Masterpiece

-After all of that preparation you can finally start to put some of your ideas into words.
-This is the stage where you can let your creative (or analytical depending on the blogs topic) side take over and perform.
+After all of that preparation, you can finally start to put some of your ideas into words.
+This is the stage where you can let your creative (or analytical depending on the topic of the blog) side take over and perform.

 This is also the stage where you need to understand what to do with all of the keywords and LSI keywords that you’ve compiled, since this is probably the whole reason you’re writing the blog in the first place.

 Where you choose to place your chosen keywords can have a real effect on how Google views your content.
 If you place the keywords in the wrong spots or you use them too often, it could incur spamming penalties, use them too little and you won’t have any SEO effect.
 Research has shown that the ideal keyword density for any given bit of content is at around 0.5% – 2%, giving you something to aim towards while you write your bit.
 The ideal length of a blog has shown to be around 1500 – 2000 words, so try and aim higher rather than lower (though a 500 word blog will work as well).
 If you’ve never heard of keyword density before, you can use this Free Keyword Density Tool checker to ensure you’re making the most out of your keywords.

 Other than keyword density you need to have an understanding of where and when to place your keywords to gain the maximum SEO effect: